MaximeCordeil/IATK/README.md

 The actual tutorial starts at 01:12
 <!--[the slides of our tutorial are available here](https://drive.google.com/open?id=1-uBezockeTltw1x-5gcNsQrAPJ9v08up) -->

+A written tutorial explaining how to a scatterplot visualisaiton can be found here: [How to create a visualisation (Non-VR)](https://github.com/MaximeCordeil/IATK/blob/master/Documentation/Visualisation_Tutorial.md)

 ***IATK works on Windows machines -  Mac users please [install bootcamp](https://support.apple.com/en-au/HT201468)***